qettu/ConvaysGameOfLife/README.md

+# Conway's Game of Life

-Algorithm to compute Convay's Game of Life generations
+Algorithm to compute Conway's Game of Life generations